Esalen Institute: Programs and management

 The institute continues to offer workshops about humanistic psychology, physical wellness, and spiritual awareness.
 The institute has also added workshops on permaculture and ecological sustainability.
 Other workshops cover a wide range of subjects including arts, health, Gestalt practice, integral thought, martial arts, massage, dance, mythology, philosophical inquiry, somatics, spiritual and religious studies, ecopsychology, wilderness experience, yoga, tai chi, mindfulness practice, and meditation.
 The institute was closed for the first half of 2017 and forced to drastically reduce staff.
 They also decided to revamp their offerings upon reopening to include topics more relevant to a younger generation.

+Current workshops

+As of 2026, Esalen offers a full range of courses consistent with its mission.
+Costs range from about $450 for a sleeping bag room for a weekend to several thousand dollars for an upmarket room for a week-long workshop.
+Newer workshops include Cortical Field Reeducation® (CFR), Transformative Negotiation, and Open Floor dance.

 Center for Theory and Research

 In 1998, Esalen launched the Center for Theory and Research to initiate new areas of practice and action which foster social change and realization of the human potential.
 It is the research and development arm of Esalen Institute.
 As of 2016, Michael Cornwall, who previously worked in the institutes' Schizophrenia Research Project at Agnews State Hospital, was conducting workshops titled the Alternative Views and Approaches to Psychosis Initiative at Esalen.
 He was inviting leaders in the field of psychosis treatment to attend the workshops.